Guavus/hydrator-plugins/transform-plugins/docs/Decryptor-transform.md

 - Only fields of type `bytes` are allowed for decryption.

 ## Configuration
-**decryptFields** Specifies the fields to decrypt, separated by commas
+**decryptFields** Specify the fields to decrypt, separated by commas

 **schema** Schema to pull records from